Lower Right Back Pain: Causes and Treatment

 Pelvic inflammatory disease occurs when the female reproductive organs become infected, usually by a sexually transmitted bacteria.
 PID can cause pain in the lower abdomen that radiates to your lower back, buttocks, and thighs.

-Antibiotics are the most common treatment for PID.
+Treatment: Antibiotics are the most common treatment for PID.

 Endometriosis